Written by Paul J Bucknell on August, 09, 2019

 Happiness and Joy

-The situation can be most unpleasant and even life-threatening—like Paul unfairly placed in a prison cell.
-But the Lord’s presence and promises so strongly affect our minds and dispositions that our heart becomes full of joy, delighting in the Lord’s wonderful ways.
+The situation can be most unpleasant and even life-threatening—like Paul was unfairly placed in a prison cell.
+But the Lord’s presence and promises so strongly affect our minds and dispositions that our hearts become joyful, delighting in the Lord’s beautiful ways.
 “But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them” (Acts 16:25).
 The promises of God’s truth burst through any dungeon walls with the flames of God’s truth.

-Joy doesn’t come from our surrounding circumstances but is built upon the bedrock of God’s truth, which has already been sealed in the work of God’s love in Christ who died for our sins.
-Paul, in Romans 8, highlights two panoramas that bring great joy by producing a vibrant hope even for those facing horrific situations (Saving View 8:28-30; Love View 8:37-39).
+Joy doesn’t come from our surrounding circumstances but is built upon the bedrock of God’s truth, which has already been sealed in the work of God’s love in Christ, who died for our sins.
+In Romans 8, Paul highlights two panoramas that bring great joy by producing a vibrant hope even for those facing horrific situations (Saving View 8:28-30; Love View 8:37-39).

 The promises of God’s truth burst through any impenetrable walls with the flames of God’s truth.